July 20th in Kato Chorio, Crete

 here to build another villa next to

+our abandonment?
 These ruins were once home

 to those who left.
 Take a seat, don’t mind the shouting.